-The following sections of the DFO Management Summary (MS) and the Certification Unit Profiles (CUP) submissions provide evidence specific to this performance indicator.
+The following sections of the DFO Management Summary (MS) and the Certification Unit Profiles (CUP) submissions provide evidence specific

 DFO has established an extensive monitoring and assessment structure for Pacific salmon and the fisheries targeting them.
 The management system publicly shares data and research as they become available, typically working closely with external reviewers and stakeholders.